Layout Image

 Friday, October 16th, 2009

-Securing you wireless router is an adventure.
-You will need to be a bit secret agent, plus be willing to play the odds.
+Securing your wireless router is an adventure.
+You will need to be a bit of a secret agent, plus be willing to play the odds.
 Your tools will be some dice.
-You know the type they use to gamble at the casino, or you play board games with.

 This is were your 007 skills come in.
 Go to the Diceware site,